-Many funders, including the Academy of Finland and European research funders, expect the publications produced in projects to be open access.
+Many funders, including the Research Council of Finland and European research funders, expect the publications produced in projects to be open access.
 The use of open publication channels must usually be indicated already in the publication plan.
 For funding to be granted, applicants may be required to publish their research results as open access.

 In some cases, self-archiving in the organisation’s repository is the easiest and the only available alternative to researchers for open publishing.
 Moreover, it is always a free option.
 At the University of Helsinki, publications are archived in the digital repository Helda through the research information database.
 Researchers can also use library´s self-archiving service.

 Open publications are referenced more frequently and are accessible to all, meaning that your research results are distributed more widely and can inspire broader discussion in the academic community and society at large.
 Several studies indicate that open publishing boosts the visibility and impact of researchers.

 Self-archiving (green open access) means making a copy of your work openly accessible in a repository, which is usually the digital repository of your institution or organisation.

 Most publishers allow the final version of a peer-reviewed manuscript submitted to the publisher (final draft, post print, AAM) to be deposited in the organisation's repository.

 Always check the relevant policy in Sherpa Romeo or from the publisher.
 Alternatively, the library can handle the archiving and review the policies on your behalf.
 In this case, please send your file to our service address or contact us at email@example.com.

 According to the University’s principles of open publishing:

 Most publishers allow the final version of a peer-reviewed manuscript submitted to the publisher (final draft, AAM) to be deposited in the repository.
 Since publishers may follow different policies, you should always consult Sherpa Romeo or the publisher for the exact details.
 Further information about different versions of publications is available in the open access guide.